mercedes-j-s/info2180-lab1/README.md

-# info2180-lab1
+# INFO2180 Lab 1

-This Lab 1 for Mercedes Smith
+This is Lab 1 for Mercedes Smith

+## Branching

+Branching allows you to isolate development work without affecting other branches in the repository.
+Each repository has one default branch (usually called master), and can have multiple other branches.